-You can experience pain from the actual cancer or from cancer treatments, such as chemotherapy, radiation, and surgery.
+You can experience pain from cancer or cancer treatments, such as chemotherapy, radiation, and surgery.
 As cancer grows, it destroys or presses on structures nearby, such as nerves and bone, which can cause pain.
 It can also spread from its original site to another part of the body and cause additional damage to those nearby structures.

-Surgery, chemotherapy, and radiation all cause pain in some way due to the strain placed on the body.
+Surgery, chemotherapy, and radiation all cause pain in some way due to the strain on the body.
 The most common side effects people experience after radiation and chemo include:

 - Bone and joint pain